Suggestive Selling: How to Train Your Employees in Add-On Sales

 “Have you ever seen someone make a chocolate cake?”
 I ask customers.
 I wait for their answer, then continue.

 “It’s pretty good all on its own, but it’s even better with the frosting.
-That’s what I’m going to show you right now — the icing on the cake.”
+That’s what I will show you right now — the icing on the cake.”

 It’s simple, but it sets a clear expectation and makes the decision to purchase feel effortless.